 If a damaged boot sector is the reason behind the grub rescue error, then windows 10 automatic repair can be used to restore the boot sector code.
 Here are the steps to follow:

-Step 1: Restart your device during boot sequence.
+Step 1: Restart your device during the boot sequence.

 Step 2: Select the options one followed by another i.e. troubleshoot> advanced options> startup repair.